Crunch-io/apidocs-sphinx/source/feature-guide/feature-appending.rst

 conflicts will be shown; if a variable is not reported in the conflicts object, it appended cleanly.

-See :ref:`Batches <batches-main>` for more details on batch entities and conflicts.
+See :doc:`Batches </endpoint-reference/endpoint-batch>` for more details on batch entities and conflicts.

 Streaming rows
 ~~~~~~~~~~~~~~